jsenv/file-size-impact/readme.md

 ## Other worklow

-For a workflow different from GitHub workflow, there is a few things to do:
+If you want to use an other tool than GitHub worflow to run the pull request comparison, like Jenkins, there is a few things to do:

 1. Replicate _file_size_impact.yml_
 2. Adjust _report_file_size_impact.mjs_
-3. Create a GitHub token
+3. Create a GitHub token (required to post comment on GitHub)

 ### 1. Replicate _file_size_impact.yml_

 Your workflow must reproduce the state where your git repository has been cloned and you are currently on the pull request branch.
-The corresponding commands looks as below:
+Something like the commands below.

 ```console
 git init